bstreiff/tje-disasm/README.md

 This is an analysis of the Sega Genesis game "Toejam and Earl".

+--

+DISCLAIMER: Any and all content presented in this repository is presented for informational and educational purposes only.
+Commercial usage is expressly prohibited.
+I claim no ownership of any code in this repository.
+You assume any and all responsibility for using this content responsibly.
+I claim no responsibility or warranty.

+--

 Two known revisions of this game exist:

 REV 00: